tianzhaotju/LEAM/README.md

-#### 2. Ability of representing real faults interms of adequate test suites. (a) shows the result when using all the constructed mutation faults; (b)/(c) shows the result under controlling for the number of mutation faults when considering/ignoring DeepMutation (DM).
+#### 2. Ability of representing real faults interms of adequate test suites. (a) shows the result when using all the constructed mutation faults; (b)/(c) shows the result under controlling for the number of mutation faults when considering/ignoring DeepMutation (DM)
 <img src="./pictures/realfault.png" alt="drawing" width="500">

 --- ---